kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 Enclaves
 --------

-This Kurtosis provided class is a collection of various different [EnclaveInfo][enclaveinfo] objects, by uuid, shortened uuid, and name.
+This Kurtosis provided class is a collection of various different [EnclaveInfo][enclaveinfo] objects, by UUID, shortened UUID, and name.

 ### Map<String, EnclaveInfo> `enclavesByUuid`

-A map from uuids to the enclave info for the enclave with the given uuid.
+A map from UUIDs to the enclave info for the enclave with the given UUID.

 ### Map<String, EnclaveInfo> `enclavesByName`